Pearson-Higher-Ed/design/c/tables/v2.0.0-beta.4/index.md

       ### Selectable Rows
       In cases where users may need to select and act on one or more rows you may add a checkbox column and include a toolbar at the top of the table.

-      Clicking or tapping any non-interactive part of a row will select that row.
+      Clicking or tapping any non-interactive part of a row is a secondary method for selecting that row (this will also check the relevant checkmark, which is the primary method).

       Holding down shift and selecting a second row will select all the intervening rows as well.

     contents:
       - type: wide image